AcalaNetwork/acala-evm-dev-docs/network/gas-parameters.md

 }
 ```

-## Gas Modification
+## Modifying Gas Parameters
 ### for users
-It generally not recommded for users to modify the gas parameters manually, since it might result in bad decoding.
-Dapps should trigger signature request with valid gas params, so users won't need to worry about gas calculation at all.
-However, if a user is familiar with the encoding, he can still manually modify `ab0` part of the gasPrice to increase tip, which can speed up the transaction when network is busy.
+Users generally should avoid manually modifying gas parameters to prevent incorrect decoding. dApps should initiate signature requests with valid gas parameters, relieving users of any concern about gas calculation.
+Nonetheless, knowledgeable users can manually modify the `ab0` part of the gasPrice to increase the tip, which can expedite the transaction when the network is busy.

 ### for developers
-Developers can provide different priority options for users, and compute the corresponding gasPrice for users, so users themselves don't need to modify the gas parameters manually.
-For example:
+Developers can offer different priority options to users and compute the corresponding `gasPrice`, eliminating the need for users to manually modify gas parameters.
+For instance:
-- default priority: `ab0 = 100`, in which case gasPrice is calculated automatically by the tooling
+- default priority: `ab0 = 100`, in which case gasPrice is calculated automatically by the toolings
 - high priority: `ab0 = 120`, in which case tip = 20% of the original cost
 - super high priority: `ab0 = 200`, in which case tip = 100% of the original cost

-However, if developers decide not to provide such options, they can just use the default gasPrice direclty.
+If developers choose not to offer such options, they can use the default gasPrice directly.

-Developers should also calculate valid gasLimit for users when prompt user signature.
-Usually gasLimit should also be calcualted automatically by the toolings, but if not, developers can simply hardcode a valid gasLimit instead (this should rarely happen, if so please report to Acala team).
-For example, if auto calculated `gasLimit = 100106` failed the transaction with error `storage limit not enough`, that means the transaction requires more storage than the auto computed `storageLimit = 2 ^ 6 = 64`, and let's say the actually storage cost is 100, devs can use `cc = 7` instead, so gasLimit becomes `100107`.
+When prompting user signatures, developers should also calculate a valid gasLimit.
+Most often, the tools should auto-calculate the gasLimit.
+If not, developers can hardcode a valid gasLimit (a rare occurrence, but if it happens, please report to the Acala team).
+For example, if an auto-calculated `gasLimit = 100106` fails the transaction with an error like `storage limit not enough`, it implies the transaction requires more storage than the auto-computed storageLimit = `2 ^ 6 = 64`.
+If the actual storage cost is `100`, developers can use `cc = 7`, making `gasLimit = 100107`.